Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

-Notice that when $J/J_\perp=1$ the intra- and inter-ring coupling is the same, and there is no physical difference between two connected sites in the same ring or connected in different rings.
+Notice that when $J/J_\perp=1$ the intra- and inter-ring couplings are the same, and there is no physical difference between two connected sites in the same ring or connected in different rings.
 This leads to the same curve with $J/J_\perp=1$ for $\eta^{1R}$ and $\eta^{2R}$ in both panels of Fig.~\ref{paircorrelationinner}.